Audubon Camp 2019

 Our staff is selected for their experience and skills working with youth in environmental education and for their interest in local ecology and natural history.
 All staff must pass background checks and are required to hold current CPR and First Aid certifications, making camp a safe place to learn about and experience nature.
 Our staff have helping hands each week from our Leaders in Training, experienced campers gaining skills in environmental education leadership.

 Camp Age Groups: Camp groups are arranged by grade.
-Naturalists are campers entering grades 1- 4 in Fall 2018, EcoDiscoverers are campers entering grades 5 - 8, and EcoVengers are campers entering grades 7 - 9.
+Naturalists are campers entering grades 1- 4 in Fall 2018 and EcoDiscoverers are campers entering grades 5 - 8.
 Leaders in Training are rising 9th - 12th graders that assist camp staff as junior leaders in our camp programs.

 Camp Hours & Length: Most camp sessions last one week, Monday – Friday from 9 a.m. to 4 p.m. *The Twilight Investigation week offered for EcoDiscoverers runs from 4 p.m. to 9 p.m.
 (EcoDiscoverers may participate during our Day Camp from 9 a.m. to 4 p.m. during Twilight Investigations).

-Camp Registration: Registration begins February 1, 2018.
-Camp spots will be reserved only after a completed registration packet and tuition is received (payable online, mailed, or dropped off at the Audubon Center Bent of the River office).
-Tuition is $290 per camper per week, unless noted.
+Camp Registration: Registration begins March 1, 2019.
+Camp spots will be reserved only after a completed registration packet and tuition are received (payable online, mailed, or dropped off at the Audubon Center Bent of the River office).
+Tuition is $290 per camper per week unless noted.

 Select here to register for Naturalists Camp (Entering Grades 1-4)

 Select here to register for EcoDiscoverers Camp (Entering Grades 5-8)